 - The value of AuthnContextClassRef indicates how the user was authenticated.
-Feide only supports password at the moment, but this may change in the future.
+Feide supports password and multi factor authentication.

 Feide supports logout from one single service at a time or Single Logout (SLO) from all the services in the Feide federation where the user is logged in.

 A LogoutRequest message is sent to an entity to request a logout from that entity.
 That entity responds by sending a LogoutResponse message.
 The LogoutResponse indicates whether the logout was successful or not.
 Depending on the mode of logout the SP may send a LogoutRequest to the IdP or receive a LogoutRequest from the IdP.
 The SLO modes are explained in Logout SLO.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18